BURLA-HARSHIT/CPP_Programs/README.md

 7.Write a CPP Program to check the given number is Even or Odd based on the last digit.

 8. Write a CPP Program to read an integer n from the user,then read n elements into an array and display the elements of an array.

+9.Write a CPP Program to read an integer n representing the number of elements in on array.Find maximum and minimum of the vaues.